ivrit-ai/runpod-serverless/README.md

 A template for transcribing Hebrew audio using runpod.io serverless infrastructure.

+Note: if you register at [runpod.io], we'd like to ask you to consider using our [referral link](https://runpod.io/?ref=06octndf).
+It provides us with more credits, which we can then use to provide better services.

 ## Description

 This project provides a serverless solution for transcribing Hebrew audio files.
 It leverages runpod.io's infrastructure to process audio files efficiently and return transcriptions.